-The job of the Arizona Medical Board is to protect and promote the welfare of the people of Arizona.
-They do this by ensuring each person who is a medical doctor and holds a license as an allopathic physician in the State of Arizona is competent to practice safely.
-This means the Arizona Medical Board has the authority to discipline the license of any medical doctor.
-Chelle Law’s Arizona Medical Board Attorneys have represented over 1000 health care professionals before Arizona licensing boards and have the experience needed to help physicians with Arizona Medical Board matters.
+The Arizona Medical Board protects and promotes the welfare of the people of Arizona.
+They do this by ensuring each person who is a doctor and holds a license as a physician in the State of Arizona is competent and able to practice safely.
+This means the Arizona Medical Board has the authority to discipline the license of any doctor in the state.
+Chelle Law’s Arizona Medical Board Attorneys have represented over 1,000 health care professionals before Arizona licensing boards.
+At Chelle Law, our attorney’s have the experience to help physicians with all Arizona Medical Board matters.

 Arizona Medical Board Complaint

 Who can file a complaint against a physician?
-Patients, Health Care Facilities, other professionals, among others.
-When the Arizona Medical Board receives a complaint, the Board will initiate an investigation into the complaint (if the Board has jurisdiction and the Complaint isn’t dismissed).
-After this happens, the physician will receive notice and the board assigns an investigator to the case.
+Patients, health care facilities, other professionals, among others.
+When the Arizona Medical Board receives a complaint, the Board initiates an investigation into the complaint (if the Board has jurisdiction and the Complaint isn’t dismissed).
+After this happens, the physician receives notice and the board assigns an investigator to the case.
 Please note, having an attorney during this step can be crucial for physicians as they must submit a response, interview with the investigator while also possibly appearing at a Arizona Medical Board.

 Medical Doctor Application Assistance

 Applicants to the Arizona Medical Board who have a criminal history or previous discipline by the Arizona Medical Board (or any other Board) may be subject to denial of their application for licensure.
-Thus, those with a criminal or disciplinary history from other licensing boards will be investigated by the Board.
+Thus, those with a criminal or disciplinary history from other licensing boards may face an investigation by the Board.

 Reporting a Criminal Charge to the Arizona Medical Board